 STUDENT PETITION FOR TRAVEL APPROVAL GUIDELINES

-In addition, ITRRC may require travelers to petition for permission to travel to locations or participate in programs that pose a specific health, safety, or security concern as indicated by sources other than the U.S. Department of State Travel Warning list.
-Examples of such sources may include but are not limited to: U.S. embassies/consulates, the Center for Disease Control (CDC), World Health Organization (WHO), non-U.S. government authorities (e.g., Australian or Canadian authorities), University of New Hampshire authorities, and travel assistance providers.
+In addition, ITRRC also may require approval for travel to locations that pose a specific health, safety, or security concern as indicated by sources other than the U.S. Department of State.
+Examples of such sources may include but are not limited to: Center for Disease Control (CDC), World Health Organization (WHO), non-U.S. government authorities (e.g., Australian or Canadian authorities), University of New Hampshire authorities, travel assistance providers, and international education organizations.

 If the answer to any of these questions is "yes", approval is required prior to travel:

 - Will the activity fulfill a degree requirement?

 - Is the activity financially supported, in any way, by UNH?

 - Is the activity supervised, led, arranged, OR somehow sponsored by an UNH department or faculty or staff member?

 - Is the activity supervised, led, arranged, OR somehow sponsored by a University office, organization (band, athletic team, etc.) or by a UNH Recognized Student Organization?